Walking With Anticipatory Grief: Finding Presence With Our Animal

 It’s in the stillness, the quiet moments, the steady awareness that your energetic bond with your animal deepens beyond what you thought possible.

-Love, after all, isn’t just an emotion, it’s an energy.
+Love, after all, isn’t just an emotion; it’s an energy.
 And energy doesn’t end.
-The love you nurture in the present now becomes a thread that will carry forward, even after your animal has transitioned.
+The love you nurture in the present becomes a thread that carries forward, even after your animal has transitioned.
 It weaves into your cells, your breath, your heart, your memory.
 It becomes part of you.
 And really, it has always been you.

 For the Journey Ahead